daniel-tomaszuk/GUI_Blob_Tracker/README.md

 which LoG generates.

 GUI uses OpenCV for image processing.
 As output, program generates indexed blob trajectories.
-The example of multi blob video is attached in the project folder: CIMG4027.MOV
+The example of multi blob video is attached in the project folder: CIMG4027.MOV.
+Parameters for CIMG4027.MOV video are visible in the 'parameters.png' picture.